-- 2.36 This process has been clearly set out by Stòrlann in an 'ASN Handbook' for GME.
-The primary focus of this handbook is on the development of assessment tools and methods which take account of the distinctive nature of Gaelic medium education.
+2.39 This process information has been clearly set out by Stòrlann in an 'ASN Handbook' for GME.
+The primary focus of this handbook is on the development of assessment tools and methods which take account of the distinctive nature of GME.
 Following this, Stòrlann took responsibility for the development of resources that are now available to teachers.
-Both the handbook referred to above and the resources are available from Stòrlann. - 2.37 Other materials relating to ASN in GME are available from the Royal College of Speech and Language Therapists and from Dyslexia Scotland.
-In addition, the recent Gaelic text to speech software, Ceitidh, is available to all public bodies free of charge from Call Scotland at the University of Edinburgh.
+Both the handbook referred to above and the resources are available from Stòrlann.
+Note 19

+2.40 Other materials relating to ASN in GME are available from the Royal College of Speech and Language Therapists, Dyslexia Scotland, Giglets and Speech Therapy and Gaelic (STaG).
+In addition, the recent Gaelic text to speech software, Ceitidh, is available to all public bodies free of charge from CallCALL Scotland at the University of Edinburgh.
+Note 20